Chart Color Schemes

 Recent residential development output has been above average within Nunawading when compared nationally

-The average value of new homes being built is $432,000, slightly above the regional average.
-This year alone, $46.3 million in commercial approvals have been registered, suggesting robust local business investment.
-Compared to Greater Melbourne, Nunawading has seen 28.0% more development per person over the past five years, maintaining good buyer choice while supporting existing property values.
-In terms of dwelling types, 45.0% are detached and 55.0% attached, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
-This is a significant shift from the current housing mix, which is 69.0% houses.
+The average expected construction cost value of new homes is $432,000, slightly above the regional average.
+In FY26 alone, commercial approvals totaled $46.3 million, indicating robust local business investment.
+Compared to Greater Melbourne, Nunawading has shown approximately 28.0% more development per capita over the past five years, maintaining good buyer choice while supporting existing property values.
+The new building activity shows a shift towards compact living, with 55.0% attached dwellings and 45.0% detached dwellings.
+This change from the current housing mix of 69.0% houses reflects reduced development site availability and addresses shifting lifestyle demands and affordability requirements.

-With around 215 people moving into Nunawading per dwelling approval, the population is expected to grow by 2,287 residents through to 2041.
-Building activity is keeping pace with growth projections, although buyers may face increased competition as the population expands.
+With around 215 people per dwelling approval, Nunawading's population is expected to grow by approximately 2,287 residents by 2041, according to the latest AreaSearch quarterly estimate.
+Building activity appears to be keeping pace with these growth projections, although heightened competition among buyers may result as the population increases.

 Frequently Asked Questions - Development